Hamilton Boys' High School: Academic

 The school offers both the state run NCEA and external Cambridge International Examinations for students to undertake.

 Sport

 In rugby, Hamilton Boys’ High School has the best record in New Zealand at the National 1st XV.
 It has also won the international Sanix World Rugby Youth Invitational Tournament more than any other school.

-Hamilton Boys’ High School has won the Maadi Cup for rowing eights 11 times (and holds the record for the fastest time), and the Springbok Shield for fours 16 times.
+Hamilton Boys’ High School has won the Maadi Cup for rowing eights 11 times, and the Springbok Shield for fours 16 times.

 Hamilton Boys' High School competes as part of the Super Eight group of boys' high schools from eight provincial cities in the central North Island of New Zealand.
 Their 1st XV Rugby team has won the Super Eight Rugby 1st XV competition twelve times, as of 2019.

 Houses

 Hamilton Boys' High School currently has six houses.
 All of the day boy houses (all houses except Argyle House) are named after former headmasters of the school.